-Both the RX1R II and the 80D are recent models that feature in their makers' current product line-up.
+Both the RX1R II and the 80D are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the 80D followed on from the Canon 70D.
-Further information on the two cameras, as well as related accessories, can be found on the Sony and Canon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Canon websites.

 Review summary: Sony RX1R II vs Canon 80D

 So what is the bottom line?
 Is there a clear favorite between the Sony RX1R II and the Canon 80D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Sony Cyber-shot DSC-RX1R II: